Human body

-The human body is the structure of a human being.
-It is composed of many different types of cells that together create tissues and subsequently organ systems.
-They ensure homeostasis and the viability of the human body.
+The human body is the entire structure of a human being.
+It is composed of many different types of cells that together create tissues and subsequently organs and then organ systems.

-It comprises a head, hair, neck, trunk (which includes the thorax and abdomen), arms and hands, legs and feet.
+The external human body consists of a head, hair, neck, torso (which includes the thorax and abdomen), genitals, arms, hands, legs, and feet.
+The internal human body includes organs, teeth, bones, muscle, tendons, ligaments, blood vessels and blood, lymphatic vessels and lymph.

-The study of the human body involves anatomy, physiology, histology and embryology.
+The study of the human body includes anatomy, physiology, histology and embryology.
 The body varies anatomically in known ways.
 Physiology focuses on the systems and organs of the human body and their functions.
-Many systems and mechanisms interact in order to maintain homeostasis, with safe levels of substances such as sugar and oxygen in the blood.
+Many systems and mechanisms interact in order to maintain homeostasis, with safe levels of substances such as sugar, iron, and oxygen in the blood.

-The body is studied by health professionals, physiologists, anatomists, and by artists to assist them in their work.
+The body is studied by health professionals, physiologists, anatomists, and artists to assist them in their work.

 Composition

 The human body is composed of elements including hydrogen, oxygen, carbon, calcium and phosphorus.
 These elements reside in trillions of cells and non-cellular components of the body.

-The adult male body is about 60% water for a total water content of some 42 litre.
+The adult male body is about 60% total body water content of some 42 litre.
 This is made up of about 19 litres of extracellular fluid including about 3.2 litre of blood plasma and about 8.4 litre of interstitial fluid, and about 23 litre of fluid inside cells.
 The content, acidity and composition of the water inside and outside cells is carefully maintained.
 The main electrolytes in body water outside cells are sodium and chloride, whereas within cells it is potassium and other phosphates.